 About the awards

-Given since 2011 by the International Union of Architects, the Golden Cubes are awarded to the most interesting projects in the field of built environment education.
+Golden Cubes have been awarded by the International Union of Architects to the most interesting projects in the field of built environment education since 2011.
 They recognize individuals and organizations that popularize architectural culture and work with children and adolescents to help them understand how their immediate surroundings are shaped.

 The awards are organized by the Architecture and Children Work Program, which aims at helping the International Union of Architects and its member organizations to explore ways of fostering cooperation between architects, teachers, and educators, and pooling resources, such as knowledge, ideas, and tools that can facilitate the education of younger generations.
 Since architecture accompanies man constantly and is the scenery for his activities, a joint effort to support children and young people in understanding how the built environment is shaped should contribute to the improvement of the quality of human life.
 This mission is shared by the Universal Built Environment Education Team established by the Institute, whose aim is to lay a solid foundation for the universal built environment education system in Poland and to spread awareness of the importance of our urban environment.